Battle of Liebertwolkwitz

-The Battle of Liebertwolkwitz (Schlacht von Liebertwolkwitz, also the battle of Güldengossat) took place on 14 October 1813 between French forces commanded by field marshal Joachim Murat and the Sixth Coalition's Allied Army commanded by Russian field marshal Peter Wittgenstein.
-It occurred around the village Liebertwolkwitz, a Saxony town south of Leipzig, two days before the start of the decisive battle of Leipzig.
-Clash is also referred as the biggest cavalry battle in military history with an approximate number of about 14,000 armed cavalrymen joining from both sides.
+The Battle of Liebertwolkwitz (Schlacht von Liebertwolkwitz, also the battle of Güldengossa or the cavalry-battle of Wachau) took place on 14 October 1813 between French forces commanded by field marshal Joachim Murat and the Sixth Coalition's Allied Army commanded by Russian field marshal Peter Wittgenstein.
+It occurred around Liebertwolkwitz, a Saxon town south of Leipzig, two days before the decisive battle of Leipzig.
+The clash is often considered the largest cavalry battle in military history with a total of approximately 14,000 cavalrymen fighting on both sides.

 Prelude

-The Allied forces had already inflicted severe defeats on Napoleon's armies during the German autumn campaign of 1813, leaving the French commanders a little room for initiative.
+The Allied forces had already inflicted severe defeats on Napoleon's armies during the German autumn campaign of 1813, leaving the French commanders little room for initiative.
 In the beginning of October, Napoleon unsuccessfully attempted to engage Blücher's Army of Silesia, which had been crossing the Elbe since the victory at the battle of Wartenburg on October 3.
 Blücher tactically diverted his forces towards Halle, thus giving the main Allied army under Karl Philipp, Prince of Schwarzenberg the opportunity to march northwest from the Saxon-Bohemian border area.
-Napoleon assigned about 50,000 men under marshal Joachim Murat, who were initially stationed between Leipzig and the Ore Mountains and were slowly retreating towards Leipzig as the main army advanced.
+Napoleon assigned about 50,000 men under Marshal Joachim Murat, who were initially stationed between Leipzig and the Ore Mountains and were slowly retreating towards Leipzig as the main army advanced.
 Murat repeatedly requested Napoleon's support against Schwarzenberg, which Napoleon finally approved on October 13.
 He believed that Blücher was at a sufficient distance to give him enough time to defeat the main coalition armies and ordered his main forces to march south from Düben.
 Murat had now withdrawn his positions to a line a few kilometers south of Leipzig, in the area of Liebertwolkwitz village.
 The Allied vanguard was already directly opposite him on the night of the 14th October.

-Schwarzenberg ordered a reconnaissance by fight from his headquarters in Altenburg on the morning of October 14.
+Schwarzenberg ordered a fighting reconnaissance from his headquarters in Altenburg on the morning of October 14.
 The vanguard of the main army, still on the march, was to explore the French positions south of Leipzig and, if possible, push the enemy back further.
-Under the command of General Wittgenstein, 3,000 Russian cavalrymen were ordered to conduct the reconnaissance mission, while two infantry corps commanded by Eugene of Württemberg and Russian officer Andrei Gorchakov, the cavalry corps of Pahlen, and the corps of Johann von Klenau and Friedrich Kleist von Nollendorf, which also included Röder's reserve cavalry, were still subordinate to him.
+Under the command of General Wittgenstein, 3,000 Russian cavalrymen were ordered to conduct the reconnaissance mission, while two infantry corps commanded by Eugene of Württemberg and the Russian officer Andrei Gorchakov, the cavalry corps of Pahlen, and the corps of Johann von Klenau and Friedrich Kleist von Nollendorf, which also included Röder's reserve cavalry, were still subordinate to him.

 The Allies faced the force of around 50,000 men.
-Corps of general Józef Poniatowski of about 6,000 men were stationed at Connewitz, Lößnig, Dölitz, and Markkleeberg.
-The 2nd Corps under command of marshal Claude-Victor Perrin were positioned at Wachau in a force of 15,000 men, and the 5th Corps with 12,700 men under Lauriston controlled Liebertwolkwitz.
-The reserve consisted of Augereau's 9th Corps with 10,000 men at Thonberg, a Imperial Guard division, a total of 4,000 cavalry from the divisions of Milhaud, Berkheim, and L'Héritier, also with about 2,000 riders of Polish cavalry.
+The corps of General Józef Poniatowski of about 6,000 men were stationed at Connewitz, Lößnig, Dölitz, and Markkleeberg.
+The 2nd Corps under command of Marshal Claude-Victor Perrin were positioned at Wachau in a force of 15,000 men, and the 5th Corps with 12,700 men under Lauriston controlled Liebertwolkwitz.
+The reserve consisted of Augereau's 9th Corps with 10,000 men at Thonberg, an Imperial Guard division, a total of 4,000 cavalry from the divisions of Milhaud, Berkheim, and L'Héritier, also with about 2,000 Polish horsemen.